celery root preparation

 Frequently Asked Questions

-Can I eat the leaves of celery root?
+Can I eat celery root raw?